alex2chan/nndetails/README.md

 ## Limitations

 Most neural networks are defined for a specific input size or a range of input sizes, therefore the input size must be known before trying to execute this function.

+The layers can be taken from torch.nn and torch.nn.functional.
+The function, nndetails, can only take the layers from torch.nn not from torch.nn.functional.
+Therefore not all the layers will be detected.
+Additionally, it only takes the forward function because it uses a forward hook to get the layers.
+Layers which are defined in \_\_init\_\_ are sometimes not all present in the forward function, depending on how the network is defined.

 ## Bugs

 For predefined models in torchvision.models of resnet50, resnet101, and resnet152, the layer names do not match.
-The forward layers and the layers predefined in __init__ are different in torchvision.models.resnet
+The forward layers and the layers predefined in \_\_init\_\_ are different in torchvision.models.resnet